zzorec/reddit_bot/README.md

 League and cup IDs are changed every season by Rapid API Football service and need to be updated in `config.py` for every season.

+`bruno` folder contains a Bruno collection for manually testing and researching all the Rapid API requests that are made by the bot.

 > **How it runs**

 When bot is started, it will spin up 5 threads: